Vaccinium padifolium

+Vaccinium padifolium, commonly known as Madeira blueberry or Uva-de-serra, is a Portuguese species of flowering plant.

 Description

 It is a semi-evergreen scrub to small tree 1.5–6 m tall.
 New branches are generally reddish and pubescent.
+The leaves are 2.5–7 cm long and 1–2.5 cm wide, oblong to elliptic, acute to acuminate, and often flushed dark red in autumn.
+The petiole is short and pubescent.

-Leaves are often flushed dark red in autumn 2.5–7 × 1–2(2.5) cm, oblong to elliptic, acute to acuminate, petiole short, pubescent.
-Calyx 3–4 mm, with five short, broad lobes up to 1.5 mm.
-Flowers on curved pedicels in erect, axillary, bracteate racemes.
-Corolla, 7–10 mm, globose to campanulate, the lobes very short.
+The flowers are borne on curved pedicels in erect, axillary, bracteate racemes.
+The calyx is 3–4 mm, with five short, broad lobes up to 1.5 mm.
+The corolla is 7–10 mm, globose to campanulate, the lobes very short.
 There are often five broad rose stripes on the white corolla.
-Berries up to 12 × 10 mm, ripening blue-black.
+The berries are up to 12 × 10 mm, ripening blue-black.

-Chemistry

-The blue color of the berries is due to anthocyanins (Delphinidin 3-O-α-rhamnoside and anthocyanins triglycosides).
+The blue color of the berries is due to anthocyanins.

-Picture gallery

-Vaccinium padifolium shrubs on a slope in front of a view of São Vicente in Madeira, Portugal.

-Vaccinium padifolium bushes on a slope in front of a view towards São Vicente.